alexcoder04/in-finit-y/README.md

 # in-finit-y

-This is the overview and documentation of everything that goes into my personal Linux system.
+This was an overview and documentation of everything that goes into my personal Linux system.
 Some of that might be useful so I decided to make it public.

-You can view it on GitHub Pages: [alexcoder04.github.io/in-finit-y](https://alexcoder04.github.io/in-finit-y/).
+As I re-worked my config system and didn't have the time to maintain the documentation anymore, this is not up-to-date anymore, so the repo is archived.

+However, it can be used as an example how to setup a website on GitHub Pages with Jekyll.

+## My new dotfiles

+My new collection of dotfiles can be viewed here (most of the stuff has some documentation inside the source code): https://github.com/alexcoder04/infinity